qwertie/ecsharp/_posts/2014-06-29-blogging-on-github.md

 `serve` (rather than `build`) causes it to serve the preview at `http://localhost:4000`, `--drafts` asks Jekyll to render unpublished drafts as if they were published, and `--watch` causes the preview to be automatically updated in response to changes (this works on one of my PCs but not another, I don't know why).
 The default `--destination` is `_site` within the source folder.
 And don't name your batch file `jekyll.bat` like I did.
 You won't like the result...

 Once I'm happy with my web site, I push to GitHub and I'm live!
 But what about comments?

+## Comments

 Although Jekyll supports blogging, it is incomplete as a blogging engine since it is strictly designed to serve static content, which comments are not.
-Well, I'll get back to you on that.
+And there's no way to have comments directly in GitHub pages, since GitHub provides no place to store the comments.
+But, it is still possible to use a comment service provided by a third party such as Disqus.
+Disqus adds ads to make money for them, which you probably will hate.

+[Jekyll Bootstrap](http://jekyllbootstrap.com/) currently supports four comment engines including Disqus but I am not sure whether I trust these commercial entities with my comments... although, er, very few comments have ever been left on this blog.

+Hopefully GitHub itself will provide a comment engine someday, since the GitHub site obviously supports comments very well.
+Good news though!
+It's possible to co-opt the GitHub issue tracker to manage blog comments!
+[The technique is described here](http://ivanzuzak.info/2011/02/18/github-hosted-comments-for-github-hosted-blogs.html) and y'know what, I'm gonna use it!
+There's no need to limit comments to blog posts either, I can put them on any page I want, although it does take a little extra effort.

 ## Syntax highlighting fails